 Impact Feel

-When we talk about how a hybrid feels at impact, this is what we are referring to when we use the term “impact feel.”
-You will hear the best golfers in the world talk about how new clubs grabbed them when they experienced the feel at impact.
+When we talk about how a hybrid feels at impact, we refer to this when we use the term “impact feel.”
+You will hear the best golfers in the world talk about how new hybrid golf clubs grabbed them when they experienced the feel at impact.

 Experienced golfers immediately know the quality of the shot by how it feels as the clubface comes into contact with the golf ball.
-And frankly, it is what keeps us coming back to this great game.
+Honestly, this is what keeps us coming back to this great game.

 We are all chasing that elusive feel when we know we’ve hit the ball on the screws and look up to see a majestic arch that finds the area we intended it to land.